HL7/cqf-recommendations/pages/documentation-recommendations.md

 In the simplest case, the recommendations in a guideline can all be represented as event-condition-action rules associated with well-known triggering points in an existing clinical workflow (e.g. when prescribing a medication).

 However, guideline-based care often involves tracking changes over time, as well as modeling specific processes that should occur.
-The PlanDefinition supports each of these use cases, and this implementation guide defines the [cpg-plandefinition](StructureDefinition-cpg-plandefinition.html) profile to define additional constraints and requirements for building computable guideline content, as well as three specific profiles derived from cpg-palndefinition, one for each of these three cases.
+The PlanDefinition supports each of these use cases, and this implementation guide defines the [cpg-plandefinition](StructureDefinition-cpg-plandefinition.html) profile to define additional constraints and requirements for building computable guideline content, as well as three specific profiles derived from cpg-plandefinition, one for each of these three cases.

 #### Clinical Protocols

+This implementation guide uses the PlanDefinition resource to represent the activities involved in a guideline as a clinical protocol.
+For the purposes of this implementation guide, a clinical protocol differs from a workflow definition in that a protocol describes a general set of activities to be applied over time, typically with multiple time-based or event-based entry points across the protocol.

+For example, the WHO antenatal care guideline recommends an overall contact schedule consisting of eight contacts at specific points during the pregnancy.
+This is represented using a clinical protocol with actions for each of the contacts, where each action defines an applicability criteria that identifies the recommended timing of the encounter.

+The activities in a clinical protocol used in this way are references to other protocols or workflows, rather than particular activities to be performed.

 Content conforming to this implementation guide SHALL use the [cpg-protocoldefinition](StructureDefinition-cpg-protocoldefinition.html) profile to represent clinical protocol definitions.

 #### Workflow Definitions

+This implementation guide uses the PlanDefinition resource to represent specific sequences of activities executed at a point-in-time as a workflow definition.
 Readers of this implementation guide should refer to the [Workflow](http://hl7.org/fhir/R4/workflow.html) topic in the base FHIR specification.
 This implementation builds on the guidance there, providing some specific patterns for describing common activities as part of workflows.
 Specifically:

 * **Form Filling**: A specific user interacting with a specific form, as specified by a Questionnaire
 * **Service Calls**: The system calling a specific service, as specified by a CapabilityStatement and an operation URI
+* **Subprocess**: Initiating a sub-process by referencing another workflow definition

+Within these workflows, recommendations for guideline-based care are attached via triggers at the appropriate point in the workflow.
+In other words, rather than having a workflow directly refer to a particular recommendation, the recommendation logic is attached to the event and triggered at the appropriate point.
+This event-driven approach allows implementations to separate workflow processing from guidance evaluation.

 Content conforming to this implementation guide SHALL use the [cpg-workflowdefinition](StructureDefinition-cpg-workflowdefinition.html) profile to represent workflow definitions.

 #### Recommendations

+This implementation guide uses the PlanDefinition resource to represent the recommendations of a guideline as an event-condition-action rule.
+The recommendation used in this way specifies:

+* **Event**: When the recommendation guidance should be applied, typically identified as a named event within the workflow
+* **Condition**: Applicability of the guidance at that point, based on current patient-state as described by the inclusion logic for the recommendation
+* **Action**: The activity to be performed, typically represented as a simple message, or a more sophisticated ActivityDefinition to produce a _recommendation instance_

+Readers of this implementation guide should refer to the [Applying a PlanDefinition](http://hl7.org/fhir/R4/plandefinition.html#12.18.3.3) topic for details on how an event-condition-action rule can be applied to a particular patient to produce guidance appropriate to that patient.

 Content conforming to this implementation guide SHALL use the [cpg-recommendationdefinition](StructureDefinition-cpg-recommendationdefinition.html) profile to represent recommendation definitions.